 The Nachicapau project is located in the Labrador Trough about 150 kilometers south of Kuujjuaq, Quebec

-- The project contains 49 claims covering an area of about 24.5 square kilometers.
+- The project consists of 49 claims covering an surface area area of about 23.2 square kilometers.

 - Project strong Zn-Cu potential located in the Labrador Trough, an area known for its strong potential for “pelitic-mafic” (“Besshi-type”) massive sulfide mineralisation, that are known to be large tonnage deposits.